TindraIS/iris-dataset-pands/README.md

 ## Description

-This repository was created in the context of the Programming &amp; Scripting module @ ATU, and contains a program named Petalist which performs an analysis of the Iris flower dataset.[^1] [^2]
+This repository was created in the context of the __Programming &amp; Scripting module__ @ ATU, and contains a program named _Petalist_ which performs an analysis of the Iris flower dataset. [^1] [^2] [^3]

+When running `analysis.py`, __the program entry point__, the `menu.py` module is triggered and a [graphic user interface (GUI)](https://raw.githubusercontent.com/TindraIS/pands-project/main/images/menu_screenshot.png) is computed with the tkinter library, displaying four clickable analysis options:
+- Get a descriptive summary
+- Identify and handling outliers
+    - Get an outlier summary by species
+    - Remove outliers from the dataset
+- Generate pair scatter plots
+- Generate histograms

+When one of the options is selected, the corresponding function is called back in `tools.py` and the output is saved in the /results directory.

 ### Data Source